 When you become a student at Indiana University, you join an academic community internationally known for the excellence and diversity of its programs.
-With 882 degree programs and 39 certificate programs, the University attracts students from all 50 states and around the world.
+The University attracts students from all 50 states and around the world.
 The full-time faculty numbers over 3,000 and includes members of many academic societies such as the American Academy of Arts and Sciences, the American Philosophical Society, and the National Academy of Sciences.

 Indiana University was founded at Bloomington in 1820 and is one of the oldest and largest of the state-supported universities.
-It serves more than 80,000 students on eight campuses.
+It serves over 80,000 students on eight campuses.
 The residential campus at Bloomington and the urban center at Indianapolis form the core of the University system.
 Regional campuses in Gary, Fort Wayne, Kokomo, New Albany, Richmond, and South Bend join Bloomington and Indianapolis in bringing an education of high quality within reach of all of Indiana's citizens.